RoboRescueUMA/roborescueuma.github.io/content/en/authors/MatiasLuciano/_index.md

-﻿---
+---
 translationKey: MatiasLuciano
 # Display name
-title: MatÃ­as Luciano Hecker
+title: Matías Luciano Hecker

 # Full Name (for SEO)
-first_name: MatÃ­as Luciano
+first_name: Matías Luciano
 last_name: Hecker

 # Is this the primary user of the site?